-Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022 (Expressed in Canadian Dollars Unless Otherwise Noted)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2024 and 2023 (Expressed in Canadian Dollars Unless Otherwise Noted)

 Amendments to IAS 21, Lack of Exchangeability (effective January 1, 2025) requires companies to provide more useful information in their financial statements when a currency cannot be exchanged into another currency.
 The amendments respond to stakeholder feedback and concerns about diversity in practice in accounting for a lack of exchangeability between currencies.
 The amendments will help companies and investors by addressing a matter not previously covered in the accounting requirements for the effects of changes in foreign exchange rates.
 These amendments will require companies to apply a consistent approach in assessing whether a currency can be exchanged into another currency and when it cannot, in determining the exchange rate to use and the disclosures to provide.
+This amendment is not expected to have any impact on the Company's consolidated financial statements.